eulerfan40/bismuth-engine/docs/ARCHITECTURE.md

 # Architecture Overview

-High-level overview of the Vulkan Engine architecture, design decisions, and system interactions.
+High-level overview of the Bismuth Engine architecture, design decisions, and system interactions.

 **Version:** 0.1.0